 Residency training program

-Following the guidelines established by the American Board of Anesthesiology and the ACGME, residents receive training in a graded and increasingly complex fashion during the three years.
+Following the guidelines established by the American Board of Anesthesiology and the ACGME, residents receive training in a graded and increasingly complex fashion during the four years.
 Our program is structured so that residents gain increasingly multifaceted experience in administering anesthetics, building upon their knowledge and technical skills.
 Residents receive training in all of the major subspecialties of anesthesia.
-Training takes place on the Sacramento campus of the UC Davis Medical Center and at the Shriners Hospital for Children in Sacramento.
+Training takes place on the Sacramento campus of the UC Davis Medical Center and at the Shriners Hospitals for Children – Northern California.

 The UC Davis Medical Center is the only level one adult and pediatric trauma center north of San Francisco and provides care to over 1 million area inhabitants.
 The Shriners Hospital for Children opened in 1997 and is an 80 bed facility focusing on the treatment of pediatric burn and pediatric orthopedic cases.

 The anesthesiology training program at UC Davis Medical Center is designed to train residents as perioperative physicians, responsible for the total care of patients scheduled for surgical procedures.
 This is accomplished by combining a well thought out clinical training program with the latest in educational teaching methodology.

 The first year of training is spent learning the fundaments of anesthesiology.
 The emphasis is on mastering clinical skills including intubation, the placement of lines, the selection and implementation of an appropriate anesthesia plan and the successful reversal of anesthetic agents.
 Residents are assigned to cases in the Main Operating Room and the University Surgery Center, gaining experience under the direction and supervision of our academic faculty.